ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Table Technology / IP Telephony / Phones - added columns "Vendor"
 - Cisco Nexus - Mroute table counters (incoming packets and avg. packet size) added
-- Cisco Nexus - routes with “pending only” parameters are not put into the routing table
+- Cisco Nexus - routes with "pending only" parameters are not put into the routing table
 - Cisco FTD - uptime parsing fixed for device in failover cluster (device uptime is used now)